 Western US Expansion

 The Western US Expansion encompasses the Seattle, Oakland, Salt Lake City, Denver and Albuquerque ARTCCs.
-This is an optional paid expansion to the Los Angeles ARTCC primary coverage area.
+It available separately to the Los Angeles ARTCC (ZLA) primary coverage area.
 The total coverage area can be seen on the Operating Hours and Service Area page.

 Here are the towered airports for the Western US Expansion:

 - KAMA: Rick Husband Amarillo International Airport (added 7/7/17)

 - KEGE: Eagle County Regional Airport

 - KELP: El Paso International Airport (added 7/7/17)

 - KFMN: Four Corners Regional Airport (added 7/7/17)

 - KMRY: Monterey Regional Airport

 - KSAC: Sacramento Executive Airport